Multi-asset optimal trade execution with stochastic cross-effects: An Obizhaeva-Wang-type framework: Introduction

 The initial deviation immediately prior to the time~$0$ is given by $D^X(0-)=d \in \R^n$ (usually $d=0\in\R^n$).
-Note that according to \eqref{eq:deviation_intro} a trade in some asset, that is, a change of the position~$X$, has a linear influence on~$D^X$ with the matrix-valued price impact process~$\gamma$ as a factor.
+Note that according to \eqref{eq:deviationdynmultivariate} a trade in some asset, that is, a change of the position~$X$, has a linear influence on~$D^X$ with the matrix-valued price impact process~$\gamma$ as a factor.
 We emphasize that we do not assume $\gamma$ to be diagonal\footnote{see ~\eqref{eq:dyn_lambda} and~\eqref{eq:def_gamma} for the definition of $\gamma$} implying that the deviation in a certain asset can also be affected by the trades in the other assets.
-This is how cross-impact enters our model.

 To further discuss the price deviation, observe that the term $-\rho(s) D^X(s) ds$, involving the stochastic matrix-valued resilience process~$\rho$, governs the evolution of $D^X$ when the agent is not trading.
 If $\rho$ is a.s.\ symmetric and uniformly positive definite in time, this term induces an exponential decay of the price deviation to zero.
 This reflects that, following a trade, new orders gradually replenish the order book -- a phenomenon known as the resilience effect.
 We emphasize, however, that our results do not require $\rho$ to be a.s.\ symmetric and uniformly positive definite in time.
 Instead, we impose only weaker assumptions (see, e.g., \cref{assump_convexity} and \cref{rem:sufficient_cond_convex}).
-In particular, our framework also accommodates models where price impact exhibits self-exciting behavior.
+In particular, our framework also accommodates models where the price impact exhibits self-exciting behavior.
 For a discussion of qualitative effects of such negative resilience in the single-asset situation, we refer to \cite{ackermann2021negativeresilience}.
-Furthermore, note that $\rho$ is not necessarily diagonal, making it another potential source of cross-effects in our model.
+Furthermore, note that $\rho$ is not necessarily diagonal.

 In addition to reaching the required terminal position $\xi$, the aim of the agent is to incur minimal costs associated with her trading activities.
-Let us consider the costs of a block trade at the time $s\in[0,T]$ when trading according to a strategy $X \in \cA^{fv}(x,d)$ with the associated deviation $D^X$.
+Let us consider the costs of a block trade at the time $s\in[0,T]$ when trading according to a strategy $X \in \cA^{fv}$ with the associated deviation $D^X$.
 Observe that immediately prior to $s$ we have the deviation $D^X(s-)$.
-By \eqref{eq:deviation_intro} the block trade $\Delta X(s)$ shifts the deviation $D^X(s-)$ to
+By \eqref{eq:deviationdynmultivariate} the block trade $\Delta X(s)$ shifts the deviation $D^X(s-)$ to

 We next take the mid-prices and multiply the mid-prices by the amount of the traded shares.
 The block trade $\Delta X(s)$ is thus assigned the costs